ualberta-mueller-group/MCGS/docs/development-notes.md

 of the table, the table will grow and print a warning to stderr (only the first time this happens), and an additional warning is printed to stderr after completion of all tests.
-This resizing may affect validity of reported test times, particularly for small tests.
+This resizing may affect validity of reported test times, particularly for small tests, or when many resizes happen.

 ### Global `random_table`s
 There are several global `random_table`s, initialized by `mcgs_init_all()`